EstSanchez/CVRP-Merida/README.md

 # CVRP-Merida
 A python project made to generate instances using road network data from Merida, Yucatán.
 Solvers for this instances for the Clarke and Wright heuristica and a Linear Programming.
 List of instances used in the official report resulting from this work.
+Uses sumolib from SUMO software and pyomo modules.